What is Sickle Cell?

 Sickle Cell Trait

-According to a study published in 2014 by the Centers for Disease Control and Prevention, as many as 60,000 children in the United States were born with the sickle cell trait.
+According to a study published in 2014 by the CDC, as many as 60,000 children in the United States were born with the sickle cell trait.
 In 2010, based on newborn screening information provided by 13 states, the sickle cell trait was found in:

 ~73 per 1,000